 Fellow Since 2006

-This profile was prepared when Katie Redford was elected to the Ashoka Fellowship in 2006.
+This description of Katie Redford's work was prepared when Katie Redford was elected to the Ashoka Fellowship in 2006.

 Katie Redford is spearheading a movement to hold international companies accountable for overseas abuse in their home court jurisdictions in the Western world, and in doing so, is opening up new possibilities in human rights law.